 For years, this agricultural community thrived on fruit growing, mainly apples, with peaches, pears, cherries and apricots as well.
 As the Okanagan Valley grew as a wine producing region, so have the wineries along the bench lands between the village and the city of Penticton, which is now known as the 'Naramata Bench'.

 When the Kettle Valley Railway was completed in 1914, Naramata village became a transportation link between southeastern British Columbia, an area rich in mineral resources, and the coastal BC, the population and economic hub of the province.

 Nearly 60 years later, as highways and infrastructure became more developed in the Okanagan Valley, the historic KVR carried its last train through Naramata.

 The remnants of the KVR, including the train tunnels, rock ovens, and the railway right-of-way which clings to the hillside above Okanagan Lake above Naramata make for great days of exploring the area.

-The KVR trail follows along above Naramata Road past the village to the Little Tunnel, where you can walk through and be amazed by the views of the Okanagan Valley as you come out the other side.
+You can walk or bike through and enjoy the beautiful views of the Okanagan Valley as you come out the other side.